 A life with OAS means only cooked or baked fruit.
 Crisp, raw fruit, how I miss you.
-(From the Allergic Living archives.
-First published in the magazine in 2009.)
+First published in Allergic Living magazine; to subscribe click here.

 CRADLING a fresh, succulent peach in my hands, I take in its tantalizing aroma.
 I rub the fuzz lightly on my lips before taking a big, juice-dripping bite.
 Delicious.

 I swallow, and the tingling begins.
 First on my tongue, then throughout my mouth and my throat.
 Tingling becomes itching: there is no stranger feeling than an itchy tongue.
 That bane of the fruit-loving, Oral Allergy Syndrome, has kicked in.

 OAS (also known as pollen-food syndrome) is an allergic reaction to certain proteins in a variety of fruits, vegetables and nuts.
 The symptoms include itching and burning of the lips, mouth and throat.
 In more serious reactions, there may be swelling of the mouth, back of the throat and windpipe as well as hives.

 Those of us with the condition usually develop symptoms within minutes of eating the food, and they typically dissipate in less than 15 minutes.
 Just enough time to make a person go a bit crazy.

 For me, the itching can be counteracted by eating a neutral substance such as bread or by drinking water.
 Fortunately, OAS is rarely severe.

 “For the majority of people, this is not a real life-threatening problem like true food allergies,” explains Dr. Bruce Mazer, director of the division of allergy and immunology at Montreal Children’s Hospital and an associate professor at McGill University.